-Conformity with Law - any term in this Booklet which is in conflict with the laws of Colorado or with federal law, will hereby be automatically amended to conform to the minimum requirements of such laws.
+Conformity with Law - any term in this Booklet which is in conflict with the laws of the state in which the Group Contract is issued, or with federal law, will hereby be automatically amended to conform with the minimum requirements of such laws.

-Contracting Entity - You hereby expressly acknowledge that you understand that the Booklet constitutes a contract solely between you and the Trust, and that We are administering benefits on behalf of the Trust.
+Contracting Entity - You hereby expressly acknowledge that you understand that the Benefits Booklet constitutes a contract solely between you and the Plan, and that We are administering benefits on behalf of the Plan.
 We are an independent corporation operating under a license from the Blue Cross and Blue Shield Association, which is an association of independent Blue Cross and Blue Shield Plans.
 The Blue Cross and Blue Shield Association permits Us to use the Blue Cross and Blue Shield Service Mark, and in doing so, We are not contracting as the agent of the Blue Cross and Blue Shield Association.